ysyk2021/the-art-of-gratitude-journaling-using-gratitude-journaling-for-a-more-positive-and-fulfilling-life/src/chapter-3-2.md

-Part II: Getting Started with Gratitude Journaling: Setting Goals for Your Gratitude Practice
+Setting Goals for Your Gratitude Practice
 =============================================================================================

 Gratitude journaling is a powerful tool that can help you cultivate a positive and fulfilling life.
 But, in order to get the most out of your gratitude practice, it's important to set goals and intentions for your journaling journey.